-bv Members.
+Members to affix their names.
 209. Every Member presenting a petition to the Assembly shall affix his name at the beginning thereof.

-210. Every Member presenting a petition shall accordance take care that the same is in conformity with the rules and orders of the House.
+Petitions to be in accordance with the rules of the House.
+210. Every Member presenting a petition shall take care that the same is in conformity with the rules and orders of the House.

-211. Every petition shall be respectful. decorous, and temperate in its language.
+Petitions to be respectful.
+211. Every petition shall be respectful, decorous, and temperate in its language.